 We have been appointed as "réviseur d'entreprises agréé" by the General Meeting of the Shareholders on 23 February 2017 and the duration of our uninterrupted engagement, including previous renewals and reappointments, is 6 years.

-The management report, which is the responsibility of the Board of Directors, is consistent with the financial statements and has been prepared in accordance with applicable legal requirements.
+The management report is consistent with the financial statements and has been prepared in accordance with applicable legal requirements.